eclipse-apoapsis/ort-server/website/docs/architecture/gradle-modules.md

 ## Workers

-The worker modules contain code that run the individual ORT tools, like the analyzer.
+The worker modules contain code that runs the individual ORT tools, like the analyzer.
 They run independently of the backend to process the jobs of an ORT run.